 He is one of the most popular portrait photographers of all time.
 In fact, most of the concepts that modern portrait photography boasts of owing gracious dues to Penn.
 His works are mostly celebrated in American Vogue magazine but you can see quite a lot of photographs by him depicting better still life than any other of his peers.
 Consequently, most of us use Irving Penn as a synonym to great still life pictures.

 A creative genius, Uelsman said no to the digital photographs and worked his magic in the darkroom.
 His works mostly included some splendid composite pictures that portray different realms of life in the same picture.

 12. Dorothea Lange

 If you have seen the famous photograph titled ‘the migrant mother’, you have known the artistry of one of the most iconic photographs in the modern world.
 The photographer was Dorothea Lange who has been capturing some vivid imagery through her lens.
-However, the emotions of sadness, grief, confusion and even anxiousness are bolder and quite pronounced in some of her best known pictures.
-This is mostly because most of her work come from the times of the Great Depression.
+However, the emotions of sadness, grief, confusion, and even anxiousness are bolder and quite pronounced in some of her best-known pictures.
+This is mostly because most of her work comes from the times of the Great Depression.

 13. Henri Cartier Bresson